niess/goupil/docs/overview.rst

 The :doc:`py/states` function returns a `numpy structured array
 <https://numpy.org/doc/stable/user/basics.rec.html>`_ of states, containing the
-photons energies, their locations, etc. Since we perform a backward simulation, these states represent expected final states, e.g., at a particular observation point.
+photons energies, their locations, etc. Since we perform a backwards simulation, these states represent expected final states, e.g., at a particular observation point.
 In practice, it is also necessary to specify the arrival directions of these photons.
 However, for the purposes of this overview, default values will